rfc-editor/errata-report-process/draft-rpc-errata-process.md

 defined in the document, but this distinction may be too imprecise to avoid hard choices.
-For the IETF Stream, these choices are made by the IESG and are discussed in their guidelines on errata processing {{IESG-Err-Proc}}.
+For the IETF Stream, these choices are made by the IESG and are discussed in their guidelines on errata processing {{IESG-Err-Proc-2021}}.

-After consulting with the RPC in 2021, the IESG requested that the RPC perform the initial review of editorial errata reports (including the backlog of open editorial reports) and resolve those that are clearly editorial in nature {{IESG-Err-Proc}}.
+After consulting with the RPC in 2021, the IESG requested that the RPC perform the initial review of editorial errata reports (including the backlog of openeditorial reports) and resolve those that are clearly editorial in nature {{IESG-Err-Proc-2021}}.
 The other streams adopted the same processing for editorial reports.

+### The Creation of the 'Hold For Document Update' State

+When errata reports started to be collected and posted, there were only two states:
+Verified and Rejected.

+The IESG proposed the "Held for Document Update" (HFDU) state in 2008.
+See {{IESG-Err-Proc-2008}}.
+HFDU initially applied to the following:

+* Things that are clearly wrong but could not cause an implementation or deployment problem
+* Trivial grammar corrections
+* Typographical errors which would not cause any confusions to implementation or deployments
+* Changes which are simply stylistic issues or simply make things read better
+* Changes that modify the working of a protocol to something that might be different from the intended consensus when the document was approved should be either Hold for Document Update or Rejected.
+Deciding between these two depends on judgment.
+In unclear situations, small changes can be Hold for Document Update.

+The application of HFDU changed when the IESG updated their guidelines in 2021 (see {{IESG-Err-Proc-2021}}).
+The first three items above were moved from HFDU to Verified.
+Currently, HFDU applies to the following:

+- Changes that are stylistic issues or simply make things read better
+- Clearly wrong technical items that do not have a clear resolution or requires further discussion

 #  Current Errata Process Using the Web Portal {#current-process}